mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 * When a user is removed as a namespace member
 * When user's permission is changed in the namespace

-{{< figure src="/attachments/developerportal/deploy/tencent-deploy/namespace-activity-logs.png" >}}

 #### 3.3.1 Apps

-The **Apps** tab of namespace details lists all the apps which are deployed to this namespace.
+The **成员** tab of namespace details lists all the apps which are deployed to this namespace.

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/namespace-apps.png" >}}

+Click **配置** to make Pod, Ingress, or service annotations or configure runtime metrics for this environment.

 If you are a team member of the app, click **详情** to go to the *Environment Details* page for that app.